 A modified three-round play-off format was devised and a new championship trophy, the Calder Cup, was established which was awarded for the first time at the end of the 1936-37 season play-offs to the Syracuse Stars who defeated Philadelphia, three-games-to-one, in the Finals.
 Now second only in both age and prestige among such pro hockey awards to the Stanley Cup, the Calder Cup continues on today as the AHL's play-off championship trophy.

-Although six of that then new league's eight charter member cities (Hershey, Springfield, Syracuse, Providence, Cleveland, and Philadelphia) were also represented in the AHL in 2001-02, only the Bears -- and their venerable Arena -- had played in the league without interruption since that day in June of 1938.
+Although six of that then new league's eight charter member cities (Hershey, Springfield, Syracuse, Providence, Cleveland, and Philadelphia) were also represented in the AHL in 2001-02, when the original Providence franchise was sold and moved to Binghamton, NY in 1977, the Bears became -- and remain -- the only hockey club to have played in the league without interruption since that day the league was formed in June, 1938.